feelsuegood/letsue-react-native/README.md

 2. Show the current temperature
 3. Provide weather conditions and descriptions
 4. Allow you to swipe horizontally to view the 5-day forecast

+## Improvements

+1. Add a settings screen to change the temperature unit
+2. Support for multiple locations
+3. Add weather alerts and notifications
+4. Implement offline support for previously fetched data
+5. Add more detailed weather information (humidity, wind speed, etc.)